If you’re a Roasty reader, you know we’re all about showing you how to brew the best cup of joe possible in the comfort of your kitchen.

 BLACK+DECKER DCM18S Brew ‘n’ Go Personal Coffeemaker

-Black & Decker are world-renowned makers of reliable small kitchen appliances, and this is their single-serve drip coffee maker offering.
-Once again, we think this unit represents excellent value for money.
+Black + Decker is a world-renowned maker of reliable small kitchen appliances, and the brand’s single-serve drip coffee maker is no exception.
+Much like the brewer before, we think this unit represents excellent value.

 The space-saving design of this machine is compact, making it perfect for dorm rooms, apartments, and small kitchens.
-For peace of mind, the unit has an auto-shutoff feature.
+And for your peace of mind, the unit has an auto-shutoff feature.

 Hamilton Beach (49981A) Single Serve Coffee Maker

-Hamilton Beach is a highly-respected maker of contemporary kitchen and homewares.
+We’d be surprised if you’ve never heard of Hamilton Beach before, as the brand is a highly-respected manufacturer of contemporary kitchen and homewares.

-Their versatile, single-serve drip coffee maker brews an 8-ounce coffee in less than 90 seconds.
-There’s a single-serve scoop filter to ensure that your coffee is proportioned exactly to ensure consistency of strength and a perfect brew every time.
+The company’s versatile, single-serve drip coffee maker brews an eight-ounce cup of coffee in less than 90 seconds.
+There’s also a single-serve scoop filter to ensure that your coffee is proportioned exactly to ensure consistency of strength and a perfect brew every time.

 Kitchen Selectives CM-688 1-Cup Single Serve Drip Coffee Maker

 The unit comes with a 12-ounce mug.
 Note that this is a plain, white coffee mug, not the insulated travel mug you get with some of the other machines we’ve looked at.
-Now, that’s not necessarily a bad thing.
-If you don’t like to drink on the go, the extra 12-ounce porcelain mug is fine.
+Now, that’s not necessarily a bad thing, though; if you don’t like to drink on the go, it’s always helpful to have an extra porcelain mug lying around.

-The machine has a removable drip tray for easy cleaning.
-There’s an illuminated power light to show you when the machine is switched on.
-The unit has a metal basket filter, so you won’t need to spend cash on paper filter papers.
-The mesh basket will take extra grounds if you want a stronger brew.
+The machine has a removable drip tray for easy cleaning, an illuminated power light to show you when the machine is switched on, and a metal basket filter that will take extra grounds if you want a stronger brew.
+Cleaning this machine is a breeze, too, as the metal basket filter, filter housing, and removable drip tray are dishwasher-safe.

 Electric or gravity-powered?